franciscovfonseca/Configure-security-for-an-Azure-Cosmos-DB-account/README.md

 <br>

-◻️ On the command bar, select Save to attempt to save the new item.
+◻️ On the command bar, select **Save** to attempt to save the new item.

 - You may need to select the ellipsis (…) to see the Save option.

 - ⚠️ The operation should fail.

-  - You should see a The input authorization token can't serve the request message because the user has read-only access.
+  - You should see a ***The input authorization token can't serve the request message*** because the user has read-only access.
 <br>

 <br>

-◻️ Review the failure message, and then select Close.
+◻️ Review the failure message, and then select **Close**.

 <br>

-◻️ On the command bar, select New SQL Query.
+◻️ On the command bar, select **New SQL Query**.
 <p align="center">
 <img src="https://github.com/franciscovfonseca/Create-and-manage-a-SAS-key/assets/172988970/a7da6891-3630-4da5-b8da-62ab6b63a1c3" height="40%" width="40%" alt="9"/><br />
 <br>

 <br>

-◻️ On the command bar, select Execute Query, and then review the results.
+◻️ On the command bar, select **Execute Query**, and then review the results.

 - The two items you created should be displayed because the user has read-only access.